 Extensive consultation and engagement around the concept designs is ongoing with the Palm Island community and Traditional Owners.

-It is expected the Palm Island sculptures will be installed by the end of 2020, made possible through a Federal Government $1.5 million Building Better Regions grant.
+It is expected the Palm Island sculptures will be installed by June 2021, made possible through a Federal Government $1.5 million Building Better Regions grant

 Beautiful Bays to Forested Mountains